ZachAttakk/adventofcode/2021/readme.md

 > What do you get if you multiply your final horizontal position by your final depth?

 OK so we need to pass in the current aim to encapsulate, or we need to do the actual adjustment of the course directly.
-It's alrady in a function, so the easiest and safest would be to pass the current aim in.
+It's already in a function, so the easiest and safest would be to pass the current aim in.
 Good thing I used a list instead of tuples...

 After making the necessary changes I ran the code and it worked first time.
 It helps if your instructions are clear.
 The answer that came out looked ridiculous but it was correct so yay me!